-- (1) Any person who knowingly violates any provision of the Louisiana Pollutant Discharge Elimination System or any permit condition or limitation implementing any of such provisions in a permit issued under the Louisiana Pollutant Discharge Elimination System or any requirement imposed in a pretreatment program approved under the Louisiana Pollutant Discharge Elimination System; or - (2) Any person who knowingly introduces into public sewer systems or into a publicly owned treatment works any pollutant or hazardous substance which such person knew or reasonably should have known could cause personal injury or property damage, or other than in compliance with all applicable federal, state, or local requirements or permits, which causes such treatment work to violate any effluent limitation or condition in a permit issued to the treatment works under the Louisiana Pollutant Discharge Elimination System; - (3) Shall, upon conviction, be subject to a fine of not less than five thousand dollars nor more than fifty thousand dollars per day of violation, or imprisonment for not more than three years, or both.
-If a conviction of a person is for a violation committed after a first conviction of such person under this Subsection, he shall be subject to a fine of not more than one hundred thousand dollars per day of violation, or imprisonment of not more than six years, or both.
+(1) Any person who knowingly violates any provision of the Louisiana Pollutant Discharge Elimination System or any permit condition or limitation implementing any of such provisions in a permit issued under the Louisiana Pollutant Discharge Elimination System or any requirement imposed in a pretreatment program approved under the Louisiana Pollutant Discharge Elimination System; or

+(2) Any person who knowingly introduces into public sewer systems or into a publicly owned treatment works any pollutant or hazardous substance which such person knew or reasonably should have known could cause personal injury or property damage, or other than in compliance with all applicable federal, state, or local requirements or permits, which causes such treatment work to violate any effluent limitation or condition in a permit issued to the treatment works under the Louisiana Pollutant Discharge Elimination System;

+(3) Shall, upon conviction, be subject to a fine of not less than five thousand dollars nor more than fifty thousand dollars per day of violation, or imprisonment for not more than three years, with or without hard labor, or both.
+If a conviction of a person is for a violation committed after a first conviction of such person under this Subsection, he shall be subject to a fine of not more than one hundred thousand dollars per day of violation, or imprisonment for not more than six years, with or without hard labor, or both.